PGOLID

 Curly-leaf pondweedcurly-leaf

 PGOLID started a Curly-leaf pondweed (CLP) treatment program in 2005.
 This project has shown a great reduction in CLP and is an ongoing project.
-A total of 28.5 acres were treated in Bass, Pelican and Little Pelican Lakes in 2017.
-In 2019 and 2020 very little CLP was found in the Pelican Group of Lakes.
-See the links below for more information.
+See this page for more details: PGOLID_Curly Leaf Treatment

 Curly-leaf pondweed Fact Sheet, MN DNR